wp-plugins/orbisius-cyberstore/readme.txt

 * Added System Note field
 * Made add/edit to stay on the same page
 * Made product titles click and to lead to edit product
+* Added more mime-types so the download option can server files with the correct type that means less warnings that it is a binary/executable file

 = 1.2.7 =
 * Added link to extensions on the dashboard